 More efficient static phase converter.
 Start capacitor = 50-100µF/HP.
 Run capacitors = 12-16µF/HP.
 Adapted from Figure 1, Hanrahan

-Induction motors may contain multiple field windings, for example a 4-pole and an 8-pole winding corresponding to 1800 and 900 rpm synchronous speeds.
-Energizing one field or the other is less complex than rewiring the stator coils in Figure below.
+Induction motors may contain multiple field windings, for example, a 4-pole and an 8-pole winding corresponding to 1800 and 900 rpm synchronous speeds.
+Energizing one field or the other is less complex than rewiring the stator coils.

-The speed of small squirrel cage induction motors for applications such as driving fans, may be changed by reducing the line voltage.
-This reduces the torque available to the load which reduces the speed.
-(Figure below)
+The speed of small squirrel cage induction motors for applications such as driving fans may be changed by reducing the line voltage.
+This reduces the torque available to the load which reduces the speed (see figure below).

 Conversely, the drive frequency may be increased to increase the synchronous speed of the motor.
 However, the voltage needs to be increased to overcome increasing reactance to keep current up to a normal value and maintain torque.

-The inverter (Figure ) approximates sinewaves to the motor with pulse width modulation outputs.
+The inverter approximates sine waves to the motor with pulse width modulation outputs.
 This is a chopped waveform which is either on or off, high or low, the percentage of “on” time corresponds to the instantaneous sine wave voltage.

 Once electronics is applied to induction motor control, many control methods are available, varying from the simple to complex: